ranjani2412/reflectoring.github.io/content/blog/2022/2022-03-15-be-informed-with-lombok.md

     }
 ````
 There are three main problems here:
-1. In an entity class, not all attributes of an entity are initialized. **If an attribute has a FetchType of association LAZY,
+1. In an entity class, not all attributes of an entity are initialized.
+If an attribute has a FetchType of association LAZY,
-it gets invoked only when used in the application**.
-However, @ToString(corresponding toString() method) would compute all attributes
+it gets invoked only when used in the application.
+However, **@ToString would compute all attributes
-of an entity making one or multiple database calls which can unintentionally cause performance issues.
+of an entity(irrespective of whether it is used) making one or multiple database calls** which can unintentionally **cause performance issues**.
 2. Further, if we **call toString() on the entity outside the Transaction scope**, it could lead to `LazyInitializationException`.
 3. In the case of associations like @ManyToMany between 2 entities, **logging the entity data could result in evaluating circular references and causing StackOverflowError**.
 In the example above, the `Book` entity
 will try to fetch all authors of the book.
 The `Author` entity in turn will try to find all books of the author.
 This process will keep repeating until it results in an error.